One-Shot Distributed Source Simulation: As Quantum as it Can Get: Technical Lemmas for Strong Converse Claims

 \end{proposition} \begin{corollary} Let $\ve \in (0,1)$ and $\rho_{AC} \in \Density(A\otimes C)$, then

-\end{corollary} \begin{proof} The proof is the same as the previous proposition except you push the minimization over Markov extensions through and note the minus sign flips the minimization into a maximization. \end{proof} It is clear that the chain rules for $I^{\uparrow,\ve}_{\max}$ can then be used to establish a strong AEP for $I^{\uparrow,\ve}_{\max}$ as we quickly show. \begin{proposition} Let $\ve \in (0,1)$ and $\rho \in \Density(A \otimes B)$.
-Then, \end{proposition} \begin{proof} Fix $\ol{\ve},\delta(\ol{\ve})$ that satisfy Proposition \ref{prop:Imax-lb-chain-rule} to get
+\end{corollary} \begin{proof} The proof is the same as the previous proposition except you push the minimization over Markov extensions through and note the minus sign flips the minimization into a maximization. \end{proof} It is clear that the chain rules for $I^{\uparrow,\ve}_{\max}$ can then be used to establish a strong AEP for $I^{\uparrow,\ve}_{\max}$ as we quickly show. \begin{proof}[Proof of Theorem \ref{thm:strong-AEP-for-Imax}] Fix $\ol{\ve},\delta(\ol{\ve})$ that satisfy Proposition \ref{prop:Imax-lb-chain-rule} to get the inequalities

-Dividing by $n$ and taking the limit as $n \to \infty$, using the AEP for smooth min and max-entropies \cite{Tomamichel-2015},
+Dividing by $n$ and taking the limit as $n \to \infty$, using the AEP for smooth min and max-entropies \cite{Tomamichel-2015a},

 Noting that $H(A) - H(A|B) = I(A\mcol B)$ by standard chain rules completes the proof. \end{proof}

 This general proof method then gets us the following. \begin{proposition} Let $\rho_{AC} \in \Density(A \otimes C)$.
 Let $\ve \in (0,1)$, $\delta \in (0,\ve)$, $\ol{\ve} \in (\ve,1)$ such that $0 < \ve + \delta(\ol(\ve)) < 1$ where $\delta(\ol{\ve}):= 2\sqrt{\ol{\ve}(1-\ol{\ve})}$.
 Then